What is SSL?

 SSL keeps your visitor’s information from being breached.
 Not only that, but seeing that little green lock will make you feel better, too, as you know that your visitors’ information will remain private.

-Here’s an image showing what it looks like now and what it will show this summer.
+Here’s an image showing what it looks like pre-and-post summer 2018.

 So, if your website features input forms such as login pages, email forms, newsletter signups, payment forms that dont’go through a third-party payment processor, you need SSL.
 If you haven’t implemented SSL yet, it’s time to do so!